Chaostheorie/argon/README.md

 You can execute following scripts (`npm run-script <script>`):

-- start: `tsc && electron-forge start` For running the application
+- `start`: `tsc && electron-forge start` For running the application
-- clean: `rm -rf out dist` cleanup of old compiled files and packages
+- `clean`: `rm -rf out dist` cleanup of old compiled files and packages
 - `clean-start`: `rm -rf out dist && tsc && electron-forge start` combine `clean` and `start`
 - `package`: `electron-forge package` package the application
 - `make`: `tsc && electron-forge make` make the application executable (deb ...) may invoke package if not done before
 - `publish`: `electron-forge publish` not yet implemented
 - `lint`: `eslint --ext .ts .` lint the project and see how I screwed up

+For an optimial enviroment I recommend using an IDE like Visual Studio Code or Atom.
+You will also have a better time with the appropiate extensions (Typescript, npm ...) for your editor.

 ### How to build a package